JOPLIN — One worked in financial services. Another was an insurance agent. A third had recently finished law school and embarked on a legal career.

 The Joplin organization has aligned itself with a New Orleans-area nonprofit created in 2006 to help build new homes for Hurricane Katrina victims.

-Zack Rosenburg, director and co-founder of the St. Bernard Project, went through a journey similar to those of his Joplin colleagues.
+Zach Rosenburg, director and co-founder of the St. Bernard Project, went through a journey similar to those of his Joplin colleagues.
 He left his Washington, D.C., law practice to spend two weeks as a Katrina volunteer.
 Within months, he and his partner had relocated to New Orleans.

 "What we saw that was so striking was what caused us to come back," he said.
-"And that was problems that caused a massive human toll, and problems that were pretty damn fixable."
+"And that was problems that caused a massive human toll and problems that were pretty damn fixable."

 Communities recovering from disasters depend upon people who approach problems with a fresh perspective — a function less of youth than of an absence of agendas, Rosenburg said.